jakupsko/plant_house/README.md

+## Circuit Design:

+The folder named (circuits)[..] contains a zip Project file created by KiCad 8.0.
+This means that loading it with earlier KiCad version will not work (this is how KiCad works ,sorry).

 ## Micropython code:

 I used a Raspberry Pi Pico W for this project, which can run micropython code.
-The folder [micropython](https://github.com/jakupsko/plant_house/tree/main/micropython) has files I individually designed to be self-contained (i.e., can be used for other projects).
+The folder [micropython](https://github.com/jakupsko/plant_house/tree/main/micropython) has files designed to be self-contained (i.e., can be used for other projects).